mturney2/DIP/README.md

 # Accelerating Ultrasound Elasticity Imaging with a CUDA-MATLAB Approach

-# Prerequesites
+# Instructions

 ## Prerequisites to Run Demo
 1. There are two options to execute the project code.
-On GPU with MATLAB or execute directly on the GPU.
+On GPU with MATLAB or by executing directly on the GPU as we have typically done for this course.
 MATLAB is perferred to maintain a similar algorithm framework.
+Both of the codes have been developed in the Varghese Ultrasound Lab's GPU, the Tesla K40.
+However, we have also tested the C version in the euler99 node(sample image below).
+The timings and accuracy reported in the course paper is based on Tesla K40.

 ## Steps to Run MATLAB Demo (preferred)
 1. Clone the code repository `./Demo_MATLAB` and download the files to a local directory.